zenml-io/mlstacks/eks-s3-seldon-mlflow/README.md

 To combat this, there's a script in the root directory, by the name `cleanup.sh` which can be run instead.
 It will internally run the destroy command along with commands to clean up any dangling resources!

+> **Note**
+> While deleting the metadata store, the Options Group might not get deleted straight away.
+If that happens, wait for around 30 mins and run `terraform destroy` again.

 ## Known Problems